 Free VPNs are very commonplace in the industry and can be tempting, especially if you’re on a tight budget.
 However, these services come with a host of issues.
-For one, a free VPN will typically be slower and less reliable than a paid option.
+For one, a free VPN service will typically be slower and less reliable than a paid option.

 What’s more, some providers of free services don’t take customer security and privacy as seriously as they claim to.
 After all, they need to make money somehow, and this is often done through the exploitation of users.
-A free VPN service might track user activity and sell profiles to third parties.
+A free VPN provider might track user activity and sell profiles to third parties.

 Overall, it’s definitely worth a few bucks a month for a paid option.

 Germany’s Federal Intelligence Service (BND) is known to have cooperated with the United States National Security Agency (NSA) in spying an surveillance efforts in Germany.
 In 2014, a BND employee was arrested for handing over secret documents to the NSA, and WikiLeaks later published a trove of leaked documents on the two agencies’ cooperation.